Fireflies (Owl City song)

-"Fireflies" is the debut single from American electronica project Owl City's album Ocean Eyes.
+"Fireflies" is the 2009 debut single from American electronica project Owl City's album Ocean Eyes.
+It was released digitally on July 14, 2009, before it was serviced for radio airplay on September 1.
 Frontman Adam Young wrote the track about seeing fireflies in his hometown of Owatonna, Minnesota while he was awake with insomnia.
-Young produced the song alongside Matt Thiessen; the latter also provided guest vocals.
+Young produced the song alongside Matt Thiessen, who also provided guest vocals.
 The song is built around a "bleepy" synthline and includes lyrics about insomnia, fireflies and summer.

 "Fireflies" topped the Billboard Hot 100 for two non-consecutive weeks.
 Outside of the United States, "Fireflies" also topped the charts in Australia, Denmark, Finland, Ireland, the Netherlands, Norway, Sweden, and the United Kingdom.
 "Fireflies" was Owl City's only top 10 hit on the Billboard Hot 100 until three years later when "Good Time", a duet with Canadian singer Carly Rae Jepsen, peaked at number eight on the chart.
 It has been covered by Christina Grimmie, Cheryl Cole and others.

 "Fireflies" is featured in the video game Disney Sing It: Party Hits, and was used in the promotional video for EyePet.
 It is available as downloadable content for Guitar Hero 5, Guitar Hero: Warriors of Rock and Rock Band 3.
 The song was released as a free download on the game Tap Tap Revenge 3 by Tapulous.

 Background and release

 "Fireflies" was posted onto Spinner and Spin as part of a single-a-month campaign.
-According to Owl City's manager Steve Bursky, the song was not intended to be released as a single, however he stated, "it was an opportunity we couldn't pass up."
+According to Owl City's manager Steve Bursky, the song was not intended to be released as a single.
+Similarly, Adam Young felt that the song never "stood out" to him, however, it gained online popularity and resonated with people.
+As a result, Bursky said "it was an opportunity we couldn't pass up."
 Due to its digital success, the song was sent to alternative radio by the end of July.
 The track was later sent to contemporary hit radio on September 1, 2009.

+Speaking about how the song connected with people, Young stated, "a lot of folks say that they feel kind of connected to a certain sense of innocence with the song.
+I think there's a kind of pure innocence to it, and I think that sort of fueled the fire and really made people feel uplifted or inspired or kind of just optimistic about things."